 Algae powder is rich in the Omega-3 fatty acids DHA and EPA.
 Specific benefits include improved cognitive abilities and learning in puppies and senior dogs.
 The process for deriving our algae powder is highly sustainable, as well.
 Dr. Tim's algae powder is from the United States.

-Wild caught Alaskan pollock supplies balanced amino acids (proteins), Omega 3 fatty acids and vitamins and minerals.
-Our pollock is sourced from a sustainably managed fishery in artic waters, and processed immediately on the vessel, after harvest, to preserve the important nutrients and maintain freshness.
-The pollock are hormone and antibiotic free, and sourced from Alaska.
+Wild caught Alaskan Pollock supplies balanced amino acids (proteins), Omega 3 fatty acids and vitamins and minerals.
+Our Pollock is sourced from a sustainably managed fishery in arctic waters, and processed immediately on the vessel, after harvest, to preserve the important nutrients and maintain freshness.
+The Pollock are hormone and antibiotic free, and sourced from Alaska.

 Dr. Tim's knowledge center

 There are four primary sources of protein in our foods: chicken, fish, pork and egg, as well as a secondary source, whole oat groats.
 Dr. Tim's Premium All Natural Pet Foods supply a quality mix of diverse proteins from air, sea and land sources.